 In it, we’re the residents of the lavish Capitol, complete with our effete, urbane fashions, frou-frou foods, and sissified morals.
-The Potters, then, are denizens of one the backwater, hardscrabble districts.
-It plays out an old, old tension between the urban and the rural, made all the more of a parody by the styles each club plays.
+The Potters, then, are denizens of one of the backwater, hardscrabble districts.
+It plays out an old, old tension between the urban and the rural, made into even more of a parody by the styles each club purportedly plays.
 On one hand, Arsenal play an aesthetically “pleasing” style consisting of intricate passing and balletic movement, performed by spritely, elvish middies who scamper and flit about the ball.
 On the other, Stoke play a more-rugged style, involving aggressive tackles and long-balls delivered by oafish lummoxes who are just as happy to run through an opponent as they are to score a goal—maybe even more so.

 It’s all a bit reductive, isn’t it?
-Sure, Arsenal are famous or infamous for that style, just as Stoke is with theirs.
+Sure, Arsenal are famous or infamous for that style, just as Stoke is for theirs.
 However, each style has become a straw-man for the other side to knock down.
 Each side now serves as a scapegoat for the other’s frustrations.
 The two individual men involved, conveniently, play their roles.
 Ours is dapper, dashing even; theirs is gangly and looming.
 Both then serve as the villain against whom fans can fulminate, venting their deepest frustrations on two who arguably deserve better from their opponent’s supporters.

 As for each of them, I doubt that they enjoy the role into which they’ve been thrust.
 Does Shawcross want to play the role of vicious leg-breaker?
 No. Does Ramsey savor the role of helpless victim?
 Again, no. There is more to each man than that, but it’s a lot easier for us to rely on caricatures and stereotypes than it is to notice nuance and subtlety.
 Quicker, too.